 The project will build twin tunnels under Yarraville between the West Gate Freeway and the Maribyrnong River.
 The southern portal, which is where citybound cars and trucks will enter the tunnel is just west of Williamstown Road.
 The southern portal where cars and trucks will exit the tunnel heading west, is near Millers Road.
 The 2 northern portals where vehicles will enter and exit are just south of Footscray Road on the west side of the Maribyrnong River.

 The tunnel boring machines (TBMs) will start their journey at the northern portals and move south-west towards the southern portals in the West Gate Freeway.
 Work will start on the 4km outbound tunnel first, closely followed by the 2.8km inbound tunnel.
 The longer tunnel will take around 18 months to bore.

 While the TBMs bore through the earth, a mobile factory behind them install a concrete lining – forming the walls, roof and base of the tunnels.
 Behind the TBMs, crews of up to 20 people work to build the road surface and install electrics, ventilation and safety systems.

-The project is supporting Australian businesses, investing in local and regional employment and creating 6000 jobs across 6 sites in Victoria over 5 years.
+The project is supporting Australian businesses, investing in local and regional employment and creating 6000 jobs across Victoria.

 There will be: